benckx/bible-gateway-downloader/README.md

 | `NIV`  | New International Version |
 | `KJV`  | King James Version        |

+I can add more on demand, I only needed those for myself.
+Don't hesitate to open an issue if you want a specific version added.

 ## License

 - Code: [MIT](LICENSE)
 - Bundled font: GNU FreeFont (see `src/main/resources/fonts/FreeSerif-LICENSE.txt`)
 - Bible text and Wikipedia content are the property of their respective owners; this tool is for personal use only.

+## Distribution

+You need to have Java installed to run the project.
+You can then just follow the standard process to build and run a Gradle project (on either Windows, Linux or macOS).
+If you would like an easier distribution, don't hesiste to open an issue on this repo.